Does Harvard referencing use academic citations?

 - Integral citations

 - Secondary citations

-Not all of the reference elements or citation types explored in this lesson are needed in every referencing situation, which can be confusing for students.
-To learn more about these concepts and about formatting accurate Harvard style citations, continue reading with Lesson 2.
-At this point, you may also wish to unlock, download and complete our Lesson 1 Worksheet to check your understanding.
+Not all of the reference elements or citation types explored in this chapter are needed in every referencing situation, which can be confusing for students.
+To learn more about these concepts and about formatting accurate Harvard style citations, continue reading with Chapter 2.
+At this point, you may also wish to unlock, download and complete our Chapter 1 Worksheet to check your understanding.